 2. Whether the defense counsel had the opportunity to highlight alleged inaccuracies and to introduce alternative versions; and,

 3. Whether the jury was allowed to compare the transcript to the tape and hear the counsel’s arguments as to the meaning of the conversations.

 If all three steps are satisfied, the recording is considered intelligible, accurate and trustworthy and no abuse of discretion will be found.

 United States v.
 Abonce-Barrera, 257 F.3d 959 (9th Cir.
 2001).

-For information on addressing the need for bilingual jurors to rely on the official English translation/ interpretation transcript of the recording in that foreign language, click on our earlier legal translation blawg post here.
+For information on addressing the need for bilingual jurors to rely on the official English forensic transcription/ translation of the recording in that foreign language, click on our earlier legal translation blawg post here.